 To inform our review, we asked the community and stakeholders for their feedback on how they want to use parks, reserves and stormwater reserves in the future between 21 September and 23 October 2020.
 The feedback received will help us shape the fair access to our places and spaces in the future.

-We are currently analysing the feedback received and will come back to the community in mid-2021 with a draft policy on these issues.
+We are currently analysing the feedback received and will come back to the community in mid-2022 with a draft policy on these issues.

-There are eight policies we are currently reviewing:
+There are ten policies we are currently reviewing: